Overview of 401(k)s and IRAs

 Conclusion: you might need both a 401(k) and IRA

 Both 401(k)s and IRAs are useful account types that help you accumulate money for retirement in a tax-efficient way.
 They aren’t mutually exclusive—it’s not an “either-or” decision.
-401(k)s tend to be more effective to actually put fresh money into while you’re working at an employer, whereas IRAs tend to be more popular for rollovers (or transferring that money into when you leave).
+401(k)s tend to be more effective to actually put fresh money into while you’re working at an employer, whereas IRAs tend to be more popular for 401(k) rollovers (or transferring that money into when you leave).
 Ultimately a sensible use of retirement accounts will often involve both of them as you move from job to job throughout your career.
+If you do decide to keep your it, make sure you know how to check your 401(k) balance and do so regularly.